Gaze Authentication: Factors Influencing Authentication Performance: RESULTS

 \subsection{Authentication Scenarios}

-Table \ref{tab:s1s2_differences} presents the performance differences between S1 and S2 across multiple experimental conditions.
+Table \ref{tab:s1s2_differences} presents the statistical significance of performance differences between authentication scenarios (S1 vs S2) across multiple experimental conditions.
 Each comparison corresponds to identical experimental setups in both scenarios, as defined in Table \ref{table:full_table}.
-The results are categorized based on the axis and the filter status.
+The results are categorized based on the axis.

 This trend is the most pronounced among all factors considered.
 As calibration is used solely to estimate the visual axis, S2 does not affect the optical axis.
-Therefore, as expected, the performance differences between scenarios for the optical axis were negligible and within the standard deviation of the experiments.
+Therefore, as expected, there is no statistically significant performance difference between scenarios for the optical axis.

-In contrast, when the visual axis or both axes were involved, a consistent degradation in performance was observed.
+In contrast, when the visual axis or both axes were involved, a consistent significant degradation in performance was observed.
 For experiments involving only the visual axis with filter off, EER increases ranged from +1.53\% to +30.40\%, while FRR$_{0.002\%}$ increases ranged from +2.96\% to +20.57\%.
 Experiments involving both axes with filter off, EER degradation was more pronounced, ranging from +5.50\% to +34.97\%, with corresponding FRR$_{0.002\%}$ increases reaching up to +72.13\%.